 The Marijuana Establishment may be notified of any investigative results determined to be noncompliant at a time and manner determined by the Commission.

-After the Marijuana Establishment is notified of the investigative results, such results may be used by the Commission to take action on the License of the Marijuana Establishment pursuant to 935 CMR 500.340, 935 CMR 500.450 and 935 CMR 500.500, or assess fines or other civil penalties pursuant to 935 CMR 500.360.
+After the Marijuana Establishment is notified of the investigative results, such results may be used by the Commission to take action on the License of the Marijuana Establishment pursuant to 935 CMR 500.340: Quarantine Order, 935 CMR 500.450: Marijuana Establishment License: Grounds for Suspension, Revocation and Denial of Renewal Application and 935 CMR 500.500: Adult Use of Marijuana, or assess fines or other civil penalties pursuant to 935 CMR 500.360: Fines.

 Without notice to the Marijuana Establishment, the Commission may share such investigative results with any other law enforcement or regulatory authorities.